Julius Hess: Early life

-Hess was born on January 26, 1876, in Ottawa, Illinois to Jewish parents of German descent.
+Hess was born on January 26, 1876, in Ottawa, Illinois.
 He graduated from Northwestern University Medical School, remained in Chicago for an internship, then went to Johns Hopkins University for more training.
 He married Clara E. Merrifield on April 15, 1902, and they had two children.

 Career

 Working at Michael Reese Hospital, Hess created a form of infant incubator in 1914, then invented an incubator designed for the transport of infants in 1922.
 By 1934, the Hess incubator was also capable of oxygen administration.
 Hess created the first premature infant nursery, where he worked with nurse Evelyn Lundeen to optimize care for preterm infants.
 Around that time, pediatricians had just become involved in the delivery room and nursery care of newborns.
 Hess and Lundeen focused on providing minimal stimulation and managing the temperature of premature babies.

-Hess was a member of the Jewish Children’s Bureau in Chicago.
+Hess was a member of the Jewish Children's Bureau in Chicago.